Delayed & Optimal

 Delayed & Optimal Cord Clamping

-Delayed cord clamping and particularly optimal cord clamping both have an impact on the amount of blood available for cord blood collection.
-After optimal cord clamping, depending on the processing method used, samples may be too small for processing or contain too few cells for therapeutic use.
+However, delayed cord clamping and particularly optimal cord clamping can both have an impact on the amount of blood available for cord blood collection.
+A delay of just 1 to 2 minutes is unlikely to have much of an effect, but with optimal cord clamping, although there is almost always some blood remaining in the placental vessels, cord blood samples may be too small for processing or contain too few cells to be usable for many therapies.

 request-welcome-pack

-Our exclusive CellsPlus service, powered by our TotiCyte cord blood processing technology, preserves two to three times more stem cells at the point of treatment than other industry leading systems available today.*
+Our exclusive CellsPlus service, powered by our TotiCyte cord blood processing technology, preserves up to 2.2 times more stem cells at the point of treatment than Cells, our standard processing system.*

 What are delayed cord clamping and optimal cord clamping?